-There are several ways to organize a stay abroad.
-The ERASMUS+ programme is the most common: see information below.
+There are several ways to organise a stay abroad.
+The ERASMUS+ programme is the most common: see the information below.
 For alternatives, please ask the HPS staff or senior students.

-Will you go abroad to follow courses or for a research project or internship?
+Go abroad to follow courses or for a research project or internship

 If you want to go abroad to follow courses we call this ‘stay’.
 A bilateral agreement is needed between the university of your choice and Utrecht University or the Science faculty.
 If you want to do a research project or internship it is called ‘traineeship'.
 For a traineeship a bilateral agreement is not necessary.
 Please note that the application procedures for stay and traineeship are different.

 Each year the Faculty of Science organizes one or several Study Abroad meetings.
 This session takes place in October during the Study Abroad weeks.
 Re-watch the Study Abroad Info Session of 2023-2024 here.

 University wide and Science faculty partners

 There are two types of bilateral agreements; university wide agreements and agreements specifically with the Faculty of Science.
 The difference between the two is that if you go to a faculty partner you will have to restrict yourself to the courses offered by the faculty or department the contract is with.
 If you go to a university-wide partner you are free to register for courses of other departments and faculties as well, as long as the courses are open to exchange students and you meet the entry requirements.